crystallabs/event_handler/README.md

 instance with packed arguments.

 Emitting an event returns a value.
-If all handlers ran synchronously, the return value will be Bool, indicating whether all handlers have completed successfully (`true`) or not (`false`).
+If all handlers ran synchronously, the return value will be a Bool, indicating whether all handlers have completed successfully (`true`) or not (`false`).

-If one or more handlers ran asynchronously, the return value is always `nil`.
+If one or more handlers ran asynchronously, the return value will always be `nil`.

 ### Handling events

-Handlers will always receive one argument, which is some Event subclass, packed with emitted arguments.
+As mentioned, handlers always receive one argument - an Event subclass - with packed arguments.

 When an event is emitted using any of available variants, such as: